NFL Winners and Losers: Patriots awful again as Bill Belichick's nightmare season gets worse

 WINNERS

 While the Rams don't have regrets over the trade, the most surprising development is that Goff has turned out to be pretty good.
-Goff had another strong game in a 42-24 win over the Carolina Panthers.
-Goff had a nice game, throwing for 236 yards and three touchdowns, and did so without top receiver Amon-Ra St. Brown or rookie running back Jahmyr Gibbs, who were out with injuries.
+Goff had another strong game in a 42-24 win over the Carolina Panthers, throwing for 236 yards and three touchdowns, and did so without top receiver Amon-Ra St. Brown or rookie running back Jahmyr Gibbs, who were out with injuries.

 The Lions are one of the NFL's best teams, which was a possible outcome after they made a smart trade with Stafford.
 The surprising part is that it's Goff who has led them to that level.